What to expect as Trump and Putin thrash out a ceasefire in Ukraine

 Meanwhile, Russian airstrikes have taken a heavy toll on Ukraine’s energy infrastructure.

-The Russian Army’s control of the Zaporozhe nuclear power plant on the River Dnieper, Europe’s biggest N-power plant (alongside a nearby huge Soviet-era hydro-electric dam in the frontline zone), has been a focus of concern for military strike, which might cause a Chernobyl-style radioactive leak.
+The Russian army’s control of the Zaporizhzhya nuclear power plant (Europe’s biggest) on the Dnipro, alongside a nearby huge Soviet-era hydroelectric dam in the frontline zone, has been a focus of concern for a military strike that might cause a Chernobyl-style radioactive leak.

 Trump’s demands for access to Ukraine’s natural resources, especially its minerals and rare earths (rumoured to be worth $500bn or more), mean that Zelensky will have to sign them over on Friday if he is to have any hope of tying the Americans into underwriting a peace deal with Russia.

-The Europeans don’t have the mix of money, raw power and personal contact with Putin, which Trump can deploy to get both Russia and Ukraine to make a peace that neither really believes in.
+The Europeans don’t have that mix of money, raw power and personal contact with Putin which Trump can deploy to get both Russia and Ukraine to make a peace that neither really believes in.

 The fact is that this fragile peace might last, however distasteful, because each cannot afford to offend the American president without paying a very heavy price.